practice area bg MOBILE practice area bg scaled

 Reopened and Supplemental Hurricane Claims

 Hurricane claims do not always end with the initial payment.
-Additional damage may be discovered during repairs, repair costs may exceed early estimates, or hidden structural and moisture issues may emerge after the claim is closed.
+Additional damage may be discovered during repairs; repair costs may exceed early estimates, or hidden structural and moisture issues may emerge after the claim is closed.
 In these situations, Florida law may allow the claim to be reopened or supplemented.

 Williams Law Association, P.A., represents policyholders in reopened and supplemental claims arising from major storms, including Hurricane Ian, Hurricane Helene, Hurricane Milton, and other significant wind events.
 These claims often involve complex documentation and require a detailed understanding of both the policy and the damage.